OutWooods/work-better/features.md

 - Check distraction count is working

+### Design

+- Add in TailWind style CSS

+- (Nameing) Better name for focus areas (dont want to use the word task - might go with jobs).

+- Add a nice footer

+### Tidy up and make V1 code really nice.

+- Add tests for the helper methods.

+- Refactor code - use store method.

+### Waiting for design

+- Can adjust time.

+- Have a blank style and a nice style.
+Toggle CSS sheets.

+## Mulling over

+## Technical work

+## Bugs

 ## V2

 - Maybe porting it out to Vue (for say V2).

 - Move to typescript (for V2).

 - Add some backend to store values.

+- Can easily copy over the data for the day.